jamescastro98/Taste-the-Typo/README.md

 Django - Backend used to connect the front end to the respective scripts.

+**JavaScript Third Party Resources** typewriter-effect - Simple script available on npm for typewriter effect

+grapheme-splitter - script used in aiding retyping for typewriter effect

+parcel - bundles everything together

 **Tentative Responsibilities**

-William Braxton - Front End (Angular/HTML/CSS)
+William Braxton - Django/Backend

-James Castro - Headless Browser/Django
+James Castro - Pyppeteer Scripts & Frontend

-Joey Spivack - Typo Generator/Django
+Joey Spivack - Typo Generator & Network Node Connections

-Nathan Chan - Network Node Connections
-Comments & Issues:
+Nathan Chan - Network Node Connections & Pyppeteer Scripts Comments & Issues:
     -May just be me: but need to append 'https://' to URL (i.e. google.com -> https://google.com) for webbrowse.py to work.
         However, typogenerator.py does not append to this (instead just creates a list of "www.[urlname].com" typos), so nodeConnection does not work correctly yet